12 Risk and uncertainty exercises

 12.2 Expected value of insurance

-An agent is considering insurance against bushfire for its $1,000,000 house.
+An agent is considering insurance against bushfire for their house valued at H=\$1,000,000.
 The house has a 1 in 1000 (p=0.001) chance of burning down.
-An insurer is willing to offer full coverage for premium $1100.
+An insurer is willing to offer full coverage for a premium (R) of $1100.

 a) What is the expected value of purchasing insurance?

-You could also think of the expected value of purchasing insurance as involving both the loss of the house and the insurance payout in case of fire.
-In that case, you would write:
+You could also think of the expected value of purchasing insurance as involving:

-\begin{align*} E[\text{purchase}]&=p\times(-value_{\text{house}}+payout-premium) \\[6pt] &\qquad +(1-p)\times(-premium) \\[6pt] &=0.001\times(-1000000+1000000-1100) \\[6pt] &\qquad +0.999\times(-1100) \\[6pt] &=-\$1,100 \end{align*}
+\begin{align*} E[\text{I}]&=p\times(-H+H-R)+(1-p)\times(-R) \\[6pt] &=0.001\times(-1000000+1000000-1100)+0.999\times(-1100) \\[6pt] &=-\$1,100 \end{align*}

 This gives the same answer as the first method.